Pofilo/grammalecte/doc/API_web.md

     oGrammalecteAPI.parseText(text, node)

 The node must have an identifier.
-Like with parseNode, results (for each paragraph) will be sent in a succession of events at the node.
+Like with `oGrammalecteAPI.parseNode()`, results (for each paragraph) will be sent in a succession of events at the node.